Medieval poetry and poetics, gender studies, drama and performance

 Professor Novacich specializes in medieval literature.
-Her research interests include medieval drama, poetry and poetics, gender studies, archival theory, visual culture, and travel literature.
-Her first book, Shaping the Archive in Late Medieval England: History, Poetry, and Performance, forthcoming from Cambridge UP, examines how episodes of sacred history – in particular, the loss of Eden, the flood, and the Harrowing of Hell – illuminate the risks and pleasures of archival process.
-Her current research considers how poetic form might be understood to influence bodies and events in the world.
-She has published in a number of journals, including Exemplaria, New Medieval Literatures, and Philological Quarterly.
+Her research interests include poetry and poetics, drama and performance cultures, gender studies, archival theory, visual culture, fiction, and travel literature.
+She has essays on these subjects in an array of journals, including Exemplaria, New Medieval Literatures, JEGP, postmedieval, and Philological Quarterly.
+Her first book, Shaping the Archive in Late Medieval England: History, Poetry, and Performance (Cambridge UP) examines how episodes of sacred history – in particular, the loss of Eden, the flood, and the Harrowing of Hell – illuminate the risks and pleasures of archival process.
+Her current research examines how some medieval thinkers understood poetic form as capable of explaining and altering personal and cultural histories.
+She is the Director of the Program in Global Medieval Studies at Rutgers.